JohnBinford/AppleWood-Pointe/readme.md

 ***

 ## News
-- David-J sent in a picture of some tools!</br>
+- David-J. sent in a picture of some tools!</br>
   [Link to David's Tool Submissions.](./CraftsMen/David-J/readme.md)

-- Mark-G sent a picture of a couple of nice tool chests. </br>
+- Mark-G. sent a picture of a couple of nice tool chests. </br>
   [Link to Mark's Profile and Tool Submissions.](./CraftsMen/Mark-G/readme.md)

-- Gary L sent in a few pictures. </br>
+- Gary-L. sent in a few pictures. </br>
   [Link to Gary's Tool Submissions.](./CraftsMen/Gary-L/readme.md)

-- John B. was fortunate to attend the recent lunch meeting, and promptly gave some thought to facilitating tool voting. </br>
+- John-B. was fortunate to attend the recent lunch meeting, and promptly gave some thought to facilitating tool voting. </br>
 He is investigating the use of an online voting system like "Survey Monkey" or "Google Forms"  for this task.</br>
   [Click here to preview a test example of a possible way for us to vote up various tools](./Collateral/Selections.md) </br>